huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 1. No attempt is made to support AXFR "DNS Zone Transfer Protocol (AXFR)"
     {{?RFC5936}} or IXFR "Incremental Zone Transfer in DNS" {{?RFC1885}}, as these mechanisms are not relevant to the stub to recursive resolver scenario.
+(This may change in future versions of this draft.
+See {{supporting-axfr}} for a discussion of changes required for AXFR support.)

 2. No attempt is made to evade potential blocking of DNS over QUIC traffic by middleboxes.